 The Engineering Library team offer support and training on designing conference posters, so feel free to contact us if you have any questions.
 If you want to book a one-to-one supervision for personalised support, please use our Booking Form.

 We also run synchronous online training workshops on Conference Posters throughout the year for students at the Department of Engineering.
-Our upcoming workshops are:

 Completion of the Conference Poster activity in this module fulfils the requirement for the Poster Design badge and counts towards the Informed Engineer badge.